murdinc/legacy-cli/README.md

 ```

 ## About
-cli.go is written by none other than the [Code Gangsta](http://codegangsta.io) - This version of the library was modified by ahmad972 to add additional functionality
+cli.go is written by none other than the [Code Gangsta](http://codegangsta.io) - This version of the library was modified by murdinc to add additional functionality